schuchert/wikispaces/pages/FitNesse.Tutorials.WorkingFromGitHub.md

 remote: Total 10 (delta 0), reused 0 (delta 0)
 Receiving objects: 100% (10/10), 44.15 KiB, done.
 {% endhighlight %}
-**//Note//**: I'm writing this as I just created the git repository, you will see different output than the above
+**Note**: I'm writing this as I just created the git repository, you will see different output than the above

 * Change to the directory:
 {% highlight terminal %}